-The ConnectKingsport app uses GPS to recognize your location and gives you a menu of common non-emergency issues to select from when submitting a request.
+The ConnectKingsport app uses GPS to recognize your location and gives you a menu of common quality-of-life conditions to select from when submitting a request.
 The app also allows you to upload pictures or videos to accompany your request.
 Residents can track the status of reports they or other members of the community have submitted until the issue is resolved.